kaktus011/RoomAssignment/README.md

 # RoomAssignment

 RoomAssignment is a multithreaded Monte Carlo simulation for solving the Room Assignment Problem.
 It assigns students to rooms while minimizing penalties for exceeding room capacities and placing incompatible students in the same room.
+Please note that this is made to be used for experimentation on Grid5000 machines.

 ## Features
 - Multithreaded Monte Carlo simulation for efficient computation.